 There's no mandatory waiting period.
 You can apply as soon as your bankruptcy is discharged — and in some cases even while it's pending.

 That said, the first year post-discharge is the hardest window.
 Applying to rent the month after a Chapter 7 discharge is a different situation than applying two years later with rebuilt credit and stable employment.
 Every month of clean financial behavior between the discharge and your application helps.
-Keisha was at eight months when she came to me — far from ideal, but workable with the right approach.
+Eight months post-discharge is far from ideal — but workable with the right approach.

 What actually works to improve your approval odds after bankruptcy